Stunning afternoon on the way Thursday!

 Expect a lot of sun over the next few days.
 Daytime highs will struggle to reach the low 80s.
 Overnight lows will range from the low to mid 50s north to low to mid 60s south.

 The only issue today will be the high fire danger due to dry and breezy conditions.
-As Ian moves north we could see some winds gusting into the 30s Wednesday.
 That coupled with low humidity and dry vegetation will create dangerous outdoor burning conditions.
 A wind advisory was in effect through last night but has now expired.

 Temperatures begin to warm a little through the weekend, but it will still be beautiful.